Statue of John McLaren: Background

 In 1911 Alma de Bretteville Spreckels and her husband Adolph B. Spreckels, park commissioner and namesake of Spreckels Lake, wanted M. Earl Cummings to capture McLaren's likeness.
-The San Francisco Examiner reported in 1911 that McLaren had modeled for Cummings, and the statue was to be shown at a Bohemian Club art exhibition (Carvala).
-The Examiner also reported In 1921 the Examiner reported, park commissioners wanted the statue erected in Golden Gate Park “soon.”
-But in 1922 according to The Oakland Tribune, McLaren hid it in a box in the park stables as " McLaren did not want to see it " (Carvala, Peterson).
+The San Francisco Examiner reported in 1911 that McLaren had modeled for Cummings, and the statue was to be shown at a Bohemian Club art exhibition.
+The Examiner reported in 1921 that park commissioners wanted the statue erected in Golden Gate Park "soon."
+But in 1922, according to the Oakland Tribune, McLaren hid it in a box in the park stables as "[he] did not want to see it".

-It was found after McLaren's death and erected in John McLaren Memorial Rhododendron Dell in 1945.
-It is a bronze 5'7 likeness (Carvala).
+The statue was found after McLaren's death in 1943 and erected in John McLaren Memorial Rhododendron Dell in 1945.
+It is a bronze 5'7" likeness.
 It does not sit on a pedestal and has no identification, as Cummings thought everybody would know who McLaren was.
 Over time the statue has turned green, so it is unassuming and blends into its surroundings.
-In one hand he is holding a pinecone.
-Saw marks are on McLaren's right leg from an attempt to steal the statue on December 17, 1953.
-Two attempts were made, the first of which the thieves tried to “crowbar the statue off its base.
-Three days later on what would have been McLaren's birthday a hack saw was used to try to cut the statue down.
-(San Francisco Chronicle).
+In one hand McLaren is holding a pine cone.

+Saw marks are on his right leg from an attempt to steal the statue on December 17, 1953.
+Two attempts were made, in the first of which the thieves tried to "crowbar the statue off its base."
+Three days later, on what would have been McLaren's birthday, a hacksaw was used to try to cut the statue down.